 - Heat the oven to 425 degrees and line a large baking sheet with parchment paper.

-- Add the honey, olive oil, crushed red pepper and salt, and toss the potatoes together with your hands until the mixture is combined.
+- Add the honey, olive oil, crushed red pepper and salt to the bowl with the sweet potatoes, together until the potatoes are coated.

-- Place the potatoes on the lined baking sheet, scraping any of the olive oil mixture on the baking sheet too.
+- Place the potatoes evenly on the lined baking sheet scraping any of the olive oil mixture on the baking sheet too, also making sure the potatoes are laying flat on the baking sheet.

-- Roast the potatoes on the bottom rack of the oven, turning gently once half-way through.
-Total time is 35-45 minutes, and this will differ depending on your oven.
-Look for fork-tender wedges that are slightly brown and crispy on the edges and sides.
+- Roast the potatoes on the bottom rack of the oven, turning gently one time about half-way through.
+Total time is 35-45 minutes, which will differ depending on your oven.
+Look for fork-tender wedges that are slightly brown and crispy on the edges and sides at 35 minutes, and add time accordingly.

 - Remove from oven, arrange on a platter and serve with yogurt sauce on the top or on the side or both.